bonitasoft/bonita-labs-doc/md/polling.md

-# Poll data from Bonita platform to ICI Module
+# Poll data from Bonita platform to BICI Add-on

-In order to learn from the history of all executed processes in Bonita platform, ICI backend need to access and poll data from Bonita platform database.
+In order to learn from the history of all executed processes in Bonita platform, BICI backend need to access and poll data from Bonita platform database.

-The first time ICI backend is launched, all data regarding case and task execution is retrieved from the Bonita platform database.
+The first time BICI backend is launched, all data regarding case and task execution is retrieved from the Bonita platform database.
 Then, every 15 minutes (default configuration), a job updates the module with data of newly executed tasks and cases.

 ## Configuration

-All these configuration can be set in the `application.properties` of the ICI backend.
+All these configuration items can be set in the `application.properties` of the BICI backend.

 Bonita platform database connection informations
 ```